 All 50 states have statutes of limitations that protect defendants from most types of litigation if enough time passes.
-This includes lawsuits over pleural mesothelioma.
+This includes mesothelioma lawsuit statutes of limitations.

 The landmark case Borel v.
-Fibreboard resolved the problem of applying normal statutes-of-limitations rules to asbestos claims.
+Fibreboard resolved the problem of applying traditional statutes-of-limitations rules to asbestos claims.

-Clarence Borel was the first plaintiff to win an asbestos lawsuit, though he did not live to see it.
+Clarence Borel was the first plaintiff to win an asbestos lawsuit, although he did not live to see it.

 From 1936 to 1969, Borel was as an industrial insulation worker.
 In 1969, he was diagnosed with asbestosis caused by 33 years of working with asbestos-containing insulation.

-In its decision, the appeals court referred to other personal-injury cases involving exposure to toxic substances.
-Those cases had already established that the statutes-of-limitations period does not begin until the plaintiff discovers the effects of the toxic exposure.
+In its decision, the appeals court referred to other personal injury cases involving exposure to toxic substances.
+Those cases had already established that the statute of limitations period does not begin until the plaintiff discovers the effects of the toxic exposure.